billkenney/update_max3_plus3/readme.md

 6. ssh into your printer and run `sudo mv ~/klipper_config/MKS_THR.cfg ~/klipper_config/MKS_THR.cfg.bak ; path=$(ls /dev/serial/by-id/*) ; printf "[mcu MKS_THR]\nserial:$path\n" > ~/klipper_config/MKS_THR.cfg ; rm ~/klipper_config/config/MKS_THR.cfg ; ln -s ~/klipper_config/MKS_THR.cfg ~/klipper_config/config/MKS_THR.cfg`

-7. if you are skipping the installation of qidi's patch files (which i recommend), for the max3 with the inductive probe run: `wget https://raw.githubusercontent.com/billkenney/update_max3_plus3/main/printer-max3_probe.cfg ; mv printer-max3_probe.cfg ~/klipper_config/config/printer.cfg`.
+7. you can skip this step if you have the max3 with the bltouch. assuming you are skipping the installation of qidi's patch files (which i recommend), for the max3 with the inductive probe run: `wget https://raw.githubusercontent.com/billkenney/update_max3_plus3/main/printer-max3_probe.cfg ; mv printer-max3_probe.cfg ~/klipper_config/config/printer.cfg`.

-for the plus3 run: `wget https://raw.githubusercontent.com/billkenney/update_max3_plus3/main/printer-plus3.cfg ; mv printer-plus3.cfg ~/klipper_config/config/printer.cfg`. you can skip this step if you have the bltouch
+for the plus3 run: `wget https://raw.githubusercontent.com/billkenney/update_max3_plus3/main/printer-plus3.cfg ; mv printer-plus3.cfg ~/klipper_config/config/printer.cfg`

 8. to install the screen firmware (which is not necessary if you've already installed the latest firmware on your printer), run `sudo mv /root/800_480.tft.bak /root/800_480.tft`, restart your printer, you should see a white screen with a progress indicator similar to this image (it could take a few minutes to start, so be patient):